GatorSense/MUUFLGulfport/README.md

 This repository contains:
 * The MUUFL Gulfport Hyperspectral and LiDAR Data Collection Files
-* The MUUFL Gulfport Hyperspectral scene labeling groundTruth data for Campus 1
+* The MUUFL Gulfport Hyperspectral Data Scene labels for Campus 1 Image
-* Geo-tagged Photographs and Ground-truth locations of this scene tagged in a GoogleEarth KML
+* Geo-tagged Photographs and Target Ground-truth locations of this scene tagged in a GoogleEarth KML
 * Bullwinkle Target Detection Scoring Code

 ****
 Note:  If this data is used in any publication or presentation the following reference must be cited:

   P. Gader, A. Zare, R. Close, J. Aitken, G. Tuell, “MUUFL Gulfport Hyperspectral and LiDAR Airborne Data Set,”  University of Florida, Gainesville, FL, Tech.
 Rep. REP-2013-570, Oct.
 2013.

+If the scene labels are used in any publication or presentation, the following reference must be cited:

   X. Du and A. Zare, “Technical Report: Scene Labeling Ground Truth Map for MUUFL Gulfport Data Set,” University of Florida, Gainesville, FL, Tech.
 Rep., Mar.
 2017.

 If any of this scoring or detection code is used in any publication or presentation, the following reference must be cited:

   T. Glenn, A. Zare, P. Gader, D. Dranishnikov.
 (2016).
 Bullwinkle: Scoring Code for Sub-pixel Targets (Version 1.0) [Software].
 Available from https://github.com/TigerSense/MUUFLGulfport/.
 ****

 This directory includes the data files for the MUUFL Gulfport Campus images,